 I am almost never without some kind of animal less than 3 feet from me.

 I try to learn from my mistakes.
 But I can't say I haven't made the same one twice.

 I love Japanese culture.

-My art space is filled with artwork as well as colourful figurines and toys.
+My art space is filled with beautiful artwork from artists I adore as well as colourful figurines and trinkets.